“You never listen to me!”

 I respond with, “They never stop talking because they never feel heard by you.”

-If you’re showing them that you’re interested and you’re listening attentively, they’ll talk less and before long it’ll be your turn to talk.
+If you’re showing them that you’re interested and you are listening attentively, they’ll talk less and before long it’ll be your turn to talk.

-My second tip for being a rock star listener is:
+My second tip for being a super-hero listener is: